You want smart political talk without the meltdowns?

 No doubt about it.

-And my pastor listened to me preach and gave me a wonderful opportunity, and he said with clarity uh you were called to allow your faith to be operated in politics and not through the pulpit.
+And he said with clarity, you were called to allow your faith to be operated in politics and not through the pulpit.

-Um extraordinarily well done.
+Extraordinarily well done.

 I thoroughly enjoyed it.

-I appreciate you being one of the kinds of uh truth tellers that advocates on behalf of the American people, on behalf of the individual.
+I appreciate you being one of the kinds of truth tellers that advocates on behalf of the American people, on behalf of the individual.

-Anyone who knows your story knows that hard work and integrity pays off, that you have to be tenacious, and that's a message for people, no matter what you look like, no matter your gender, no matter your income, no matter your education, and America, you get to determine your future.
+And that's a message for people, no matter what you look like, no matter your gender, no matter your income, no matter your education, in America, you get to determine your future.

 What a blessing.